About

 Botcrawl has covered cybersecurity since 2011.
 Our reporting focuses on real incidents, including data breaches, malware campaigns, scams, ransomware claims, AI-related abuse, and internet security issues affecting individuals, businesses, and public institutions.

 We aim to separate confirmed facts from developing claims.
 When an incident is verified, we say so.
 When a claim remains unconfirmed, we make that clear.
-Our goal is to create a useful public record without overstating what is known.
+Our goal is to build a useful public record without overstating what is known.

 Botcrawl covers topics including: